Outline for this course- RH124

 11.Access networked attached storage with network file system(NFS) Access (secure) NFS shares.

 12.Access networked storage with SMB Use autofs and the command line to mount and unmount SMBfile systems.
-13.Control and troubleshoot the Red Hat Enterprise Linux boot process 14.Limit network communication with firewall

 Configure a basic firewall.